 - Sole Proprietor or LLC.
 Decide what type of business entity you are going to operate under.
 As a sole proprietor, you are personally liable.
-It is, however a simpler and faster business entity to set up.
+It is, however, a simpler and faster business entity to set up.

 - Insurance.
-Decide on the best insurance policy that will protect you, your premises, and your customers.
+Decide on the best business insurance policy that will protect you, your premises, and your customers.

 - Permits and Licenses.
 Find out what your State’s regulations and requirements are for running a nail salon business from home.
 Adhere to the rules; they are there for a reason.

 - Taxes.
 Make sure you understand your tax obligations as a salon owner.
 Keep track of your income, expenses, and any applicable deductions.
 Consider consulting with a tax professional who specializes in small businesses to ensure you're staying on the right side of Uncle Sam.

 Purchase All the Necessary Tools